grdguez/shanalikhan.github.io/_posts/2015-12-15-Visual-Studio-Code-Sync-Settings.md

 ### Steps To Get the Github Key.

 This extension required your GitHub Account Personal Access Token.
 You can create one simple by looking into the following pictures.
+Make sure you select **GIST** in scope

 #### Goto Settings / Personal Access Tokens / Generate New Token

 ![Goto Settings / Personal Access Tokens](/img/github1.PNG)

-#### Select Scopes
+#### Select GIST From Scopes

 ![Select Scopes](/img/github2.PNG)